Preventative maintenance service contract for a Bruker SkyScan 1275 micro-CT scanner.

 Description

 The Department of Agriculture, specifically the Agricultural Research Service (ARS), is seeking qualified contractors to provide a preventative maintenance service contract for a Bruker SkyScan 1275 micro-CT scanner.
 The contract will cover a base year from April 1, 2025, to March 31, 2026, with options for four additional renewal years, and requires contractors to perform annual maintenance visits, software upgrades, and compliance testing with FDA standards, all conducted by factory-trained engineers.
 This service is crucial for maintaining the functionality of the scanner, which supports ongoing research into fruit properties essential for agricultural studies.
-Interested vendors must submit their quotes electronically to Tiffany Reval at tiffany.reval@usda.gov by the specified deadline, ensuring compliance with federal procurement regulations and small business requirements.
+Interested vendors must submit their quotes electronically to Tiffany Reval at tiffany.reval@usda.gov by the specified deadline, adhering to federal procurement regulations and ensuring registration in the System for Award Management (SAM).

 Point(s) of Contact